Dublanc FC

 Dublanc Football Club (previously known as Dublanc Sports Club and Dublanc Strikers Sports Club) is a Dominica amateur football club based in Dublanc.
-The club competes in the Dominica Premiere League, the top tier of Dominica football.
+The club competes in the Dominica Premier League, the top tier of Dominica football.

 Stadiums

 Dublanc has its own sports ground, the Dublanc Playing Field, which hosts football of various levels including the Premiere League, Women's League, and youth.
 Like other Premiere League clubs, Dublanc FC also plays matches at the DFA Technical Center Stadium.